ololoepepe/BeQt/README.txt

 Common .pro file example:

  "...
- CONFIG+=ordered
  TEMPLATE=subdirs
  SUBDIRS=beqt yourproject
+ yourproject.depends = beqt
  ..."

-Important: Note, that the BeQt submodule must be included before any other submodule that uses it, and the "ordered" parameter must be passed to the "CONFIG" variable.
-It's done to guarantee that BeQt is built before any other submodule uses it.
+Important: Note, that the yourproject submodule depends on the beqt submodule, so BeQt is guaranteed to be built before yourproject submodule uses it.

 Note: Due to qmake features you may have to execute "qmake" and "make" commands again after building the project (it's required for proper library